voxeltheater/handbook/tech/audio-dante.md

 Dante Controller can be run on multiple computers simutaneously.
 Any changes will automatically sync between them.

 ## Using a computer as a Transmitter
-An application called [Dante Virtual Soundcard](audio-dvs.md) can be used to take audio from a computer and send it out over the computer's Ethernet port as Dante.
-Within Dante Controller, the Dante Virtual Soundcard Transmitter can be routed to any Dante Receiver on the network.
+An application called [Dante Virtual Soundcard (DVS)](audio-dvs.md) can be used to take audio from a computer and send it out over the computer's Ethernet port as Dante.
+Once DVS is installed, navigate to `System Preferences`>`Sound`>`Output` and select Dante Virtual Soundcard from the list.

+DVS is [available from Audiante and costs $50](https://www.audinate.com/products/software/dante-virtual-soundcard), though a trial and shorter rental are available.

+Within Dante Controller, the DVS Transmitter can be routed to any Dante Receiver on the network.

 ## Using an iPhone as a Transmitter
 For connecting an iPhone or other simple aux input to the sound system, we provide a [Radial DAN-TX2 Dante Interface](audio-dan-tx2.md).
 It has converts the analog signal from the device into Dante.
 It can be connected to any ethernet port in the building, just let the TD know which one you need!